mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 would be a real challenge, although temporary camps might be set-up to extract minerals during the safer parts of the world’s orbit.
-Companion stars may both be orbited by a planetary system with the pair acting as the collective centre.
+Companion stars may both be orbited by a planetary system with the pair acting as the collective center.
 This can lead to planets having complex orbits and variable amounts of solar radiation depending on the position of the companion star, which in turn can lead to extreme variance of conditions making native life unlikely.